AntennaPod/antennapod.github.io/_documentation/subscriptions/listening-without-subscribing.md

 Currently there is no way to add an episode to the queue without subscribing.
 You can find more information in the [feature request on our development platform](https://github.com/AntennaPod/AntennaPod/issues/4710).

 There  is, however, a way to **preview** an episode without having to subscribe to the podcast.
-The main differences with adding an episode to queue without subscribing are:
+The main differences with adding an episode to the queue without subscribing are:
 - The episode automatically starts playing (making it the current episode)
 - It's not possible to switch to another episode and come back to it later